Last Updated on

 Jasmund is the smallest national park in Germany and is only a 45-minute drive from the city of Stralsund.
 Oddly enough, although Jasmund is on the world heritage list because of its beech forests, its main attraction is its chalk cliffs which overlook the Baltic Sea.

 Even though the park is small, there is enough to do to make for an interesting visit.
 There are many kilometers of hiking trails and the visitor center is located at the chalk cliffs.
-There are also local municipal buses which run regularly from the nearby city of Sassnitz.
+There are also local municipal buses that run regularly from the nearby city of Sassnitz.
 Jasmund also has one of the best interpretative centers I have ever seen.
 A significant amount of time, money and effort went into it.
 Audio tours of the center are available in German and English.

 The Primeval Beech Forests of the Carpathians and the Ancient Beech Forests of Germany is a transnational UNESCO World Heritage Site encompassing 12 countries in Europe.
 It is a natural site that was inscribed during the 41st session in 2007.
 The 12 countries that are comprised in this UNESCO site are as follows: Albania, Austria, Belgium, Bulgaria, Croatia, Germany, Italy, Romania, Slovakia, Slovenia, Spain, and Ukraine.